cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 Deploying as a User Artifact
 ----------------------------
-To deploy the artifact as a user artifact, use the :ref:`RESTful Add Artifact API <http-restful-api-artifact-add>` or the CLI.
+To deploy the artifact as a user artifact, use the :ref:`RESTful Add Artifact API
+<http-restful-api-artifact-add>` or the CLI.

 When using the RESTful API, you will need to specify the ``Artifact-Extends`` header.
+Unless the artifact's version is defined in the manifest file of the JAR file you upload, you will also need to specify the ``Artifact-Version`` header.

 When using the CLI, a configuration file exactly like the one described in the :ref:`Deploying as a System Artifact <plugins-deployment-system>` must be used.

 For example, to deploy ``custom-transforms-1.0.0.jar`` using the RESTful API: